top of page

 When I first tried RunBuddy Mobile with my dogs, I’ll be honest—I was nervous.
 Not because I didn’t trust the service (shoutout to Brandon, you’re magic), but because I love my dogs deeply and I hate seeing them stressed.
 Sound familiar?

 I brought my 12½-year-old shepherd Ba’cho and my 5-year-old GSP/poodle mix Ellie.
-Ba’cho, my sweet senior, looked overwhelmed the moment he got on the self-powered mill: dilated pupils, panting, unsteady footing.
+Ba’cho, my sweet senior, looked overwhelmed the moment he got on the self-powered mill.
+His pupils were dilated, he was panting, and his footing was unsteady.
 My gut reaction?
 Step in.
 But I didn’t.

-Instead, I turned to Ellie—who had her own little stress signs—but within minutes, she was running, barking with joy, fully letting loose in a way I’d never seen before.
+Instead, I turned to Ellie, who had her own little stress signs.
+Within minutes, she was running and barking with joy.
+She was fully letting loose in a way I’d never seen before.
 Meanwhile, Ba’cho—encouraged and guided by Brandon—kept moving.
 Slowly but surely, his confidence started building.

-By our next session?
-Ba’cho ran into the van, tail up, ready to jump on that mill.
+By our next session, Ba’cho ran into the van with his tail up, ready to jump on that mill.
 Did he still wobble a bit?
 Sure.
 But now he was motivated.
 He felt capable.
 He was proud.
 That’s real confidence—and at 12½, that’s not easy to build.

 Zoey’s owner wanted her to love the water.
 She already swam in creeks, but a pool?
-Totally different story.
+That was a totally different story.

-At first, she avoided it—whining, pacing, pawing at the water, then running off to chase lizards.
+At first, Zoey avoided it.
+She whined, paced, and pawed at the water before running off to chase lizards.
 She was interested but stressed.
 And just like with Ba’cho, it would’ve been easy to say, “Eh, maybe next time.”

-But instead, we supported her through the challenge: light leash pressure, gentle guidance to the shallow step, showing her how to get in and out.
+But instead, we supported her through the challenge.
+We used light leash pressure and gentle guidance to lead her to the shallow step.
+We showed her how to get in and out.
 Slowly, she worked through the stress.
 Repetition built familiarity, and stress started to fade.

 By the end of the session, she was launching off the step like a dock diving pro—chasing pool noodles and soaking up her new favorite hobby.
 If her owner had responded to that initial stress with avoidance, Zoey might’ve never touched water again.